jmankoff/interaction/assignments/layout.md

 The `Part4View` starter code can be found in the `cse340.layout` directory in Android Studio.

 For part 4, feel free to explore anything pertaining to layout that we have discussed in the past 2 weeks.
 Your task is to wireframe and recreate an interface from another popular app.
-For instance: Twitter, Facebook, Instagram, etc. (not Pinterest!)
+For instance: Twitter, Facebook, Instagram, etc.

 Your layout must meet the following requirements: